Automated Testing Strategy - Enterprise Guide 2025

 Code coverage is the percentage of code executed by tests.
 A common question: "How much coverage is good coverage?"

 The answer isn't simple.
 High coverage doesn't guarantee test quality, but low coverage definitely signals a problem.
-Let's examine key metrics and their interpretation.
+Here are the key metrics and how to read them.

 Code Coverage for .NET